Siege of Riga (1700): Siege

 Meanwhile, in April, the Swedes gathered about 11,000 soldiers near Viljandi under the command of Baltic German General Georg Johann Ernst von Maydell and the Governor-General of Ingria, Otto Vellingk.
 Prince Ferdinand of Courland took command of the Saxon forces.
 On May 6 (17), the Battle of Mazjumprava was fought, where the Swedes defeated the Saxons and forced them to retreat from the right bank of the Daugava, although they failed to recapture the Daugavgrīva fortress.

 By mid-July 1700, Augustus II the Strong, ruler of Poland and Lithuania, gathered about 14,000 men near Riga under the command of Field Marshal Steinau.
 At the beginning of August, they crossed the Daugava again and defeated the Swedes at Ciemupe (Pröbstingshof, Sprēstiņi Manor).
 The Swedish forces, under General Vellingk, retreated to Rūjiena.
 Augustus II sent an ultimatum to Riga’s defenders, demanding capitulation within a week.
 After receiving no response from Dalberg, Saxon artillery began bombarding Riga on August 28.
 Upon hearing of Denmark’s defeat in the war, Augustus II decided to lift the siege of Riga, captured Koknese Castle on October 17, and settled into winter quarters in Selonia (Sēlija) and Lithuania.

 On November 30, 1700, the Swedish King Charles XII crushed Peter I’s army at the Battle of Narva.

-Consequences
+Aftermath

 The two sieges of Riga marked the beginning of the Great Northern War.
 This was to last over 20 years and end the dominance of the Swedes in the Baltic region (Dominium maris baltici).

 The King of Poland felt unable to wage war against the Swedes alone.
 In February 1701, he met with the Tsar of Russia in the small town of Birze, on the border between Livonia and Samogitia.
 During these talks, which lasted several days, the tsar assured the Polish king of financial and military support in the fight against Charles XII.
 The Polish Diet also pledged its support after Peter the Great made a substantial financial contribution and Saxony-Poland and Russia prepared for the campaign against Sweden.